qinghaoh/qinghaoh.github.io/_posts/2023-11-30-monotonic-data-structure.markdown

 Property #2 can be viewed as a special case of Property #4, where `j = 0`.

+Equivalently, we can always use _priority queues_ to solve this type of problem.
+In the following example, we store `[value, position]` pairs in the heap, and pops elements until the distance is within the required range:

 [Max Value of Equation][max-value-of-equation]

+Monoqueue:

 ```java
 public int findMaxValueOfEquation(int[][] points, int k) {